lowRISC/opentitan/hw/ip/alert_handler/doc/alert_handler.md

 Localparam     | Default (Max)         | Description
 ---------------|-----------------------|---------------
-`NumAlerts`    | 8 (248)               | Number of alert instances.
+`NAlerts`      | 8 (248)               | Number of alert instances.
 Maximum number bounded by LFSR implementation that generates ping timing.
 `EscCntWidth`  | 32 (32)               | Width of the escalation counters in bit.
 `AccuCntWidth` | 16 (32)               | Width of the alert accumulation counters in bit.
-`AsyncOn`      | '0 (2^`NumAlerts`-1)  | This is a bit array specifying whether a certain alert sender / receiver pair goes across an asynchronous boundary or not.
+`AsyncOn`      | '0 (2^`NAlerts`-1)    | This is a bit array specifying whether a certain alert sender / receiver pair goes across an asynchronous boundary or not.
 `LfsrSeed`     | '1 (2^31-1)           | Seed for the LFSR timer, must be nonzero.

 The next table lists free parameters in the `prim_alert_sender` and